leomccormack/Spatial_Audio_Framework/README.md

 ### For Linux users

 Linux users must also link against a custom [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries) library, and your project must include the global pre-processor definition: "SAF_USE_INTEL_MKL".

-The required "saf_mkl_custom.so" may be obtained by first placing the "dependencies/saf_mkl_list" file in:
+The required "**saf_mkl_custom.so**" may be obtained by first placing the "dependencies/saf_mkl_list" file in:

 ```
 /opt⁩/intel⁩/compilers_and_libraries/linux/mkl⁩/tools⁩/builder⁩
 ```

-To generate and copy the library to a system path folder, use the following commands (requires root permissions):
+To generate and copy this library to a system path folder, use the following commands (requires root permissions):

 ```
 cd /opt⁩/intel⁩/compilers_and_libraries/linux/mkl⁩/tools⁩/builder⁩